searchlight/icinga-operator/docs/cluster-alerts/event.md

 ![check-all-pods](/docs/images/cluster-alerts/event/demo-0.png)

-### Check existence of a specific pod
+### Check existence of events for a specific object
-In this tutorial, a ClusterAlert will be used check existence of a pod by name by setting `spec.vars.podName` field.
+In this tutorial, a ClusterAlert will be used check existence of events for a specific object by setting one or more `spec.vars.involvedObject*` fields.
 ```yaml
 $ cat ./docs/examples/cluster-alerts/event/demo-1.yaml